 It’s a seedbox.

 It has a web-based video player that lets me pick subtitles.

-In cases when the subtitles aren’t recognized, or I want to switch between audio tracks, I can always drag-n-drop the original file’s streaming URL from the browser straight to an mpv launcher like this:
+In cases when the subtitles aren’t recognized, or when I want to switch between audio tracks, I can always drag-n-drop the original file’s streaming URL from the browser straight to an mpv launcher like this:

 It also has a open source third-party Android app that lets me browse and stream via mpv-android.
-As icing on the cake, this app supports casting to Chromecast-enabled TVs - everything This Works (tm).
+As icing on the cake, this app supports casting to Chromecast-enabled TVs - everything Just Works (tm).